Join millions of Canadians who have already trusted Loans Canada

 Consumer Proposal

-If your debt has reached a point where it is basically impossible to deal with and you’re facing legal consequences, a consumer proposal could be the solution you’ve been looking for.
+If your debt has reached a point where it is impossible to deal with and you’re facing legal consequences.
+A consumer proposal could be the solution you’ve been looking for.
 That being said, a consumer proposal is an extreme option that will have long-lasting effects on your credit score.
 Be sure to seriously consider if this option is right for you before moving forward.

-With a consumer proposal, you’ll be working with a Licensed Insolvency Trustee who is an Officer of the Court and will create a legally binding repayment of debt proposal between you, the consumer, and your lenders.
-If your consumer proposal is accepted, you will be eligible for a reduced balance and interest rate, in addition to a “stay of proceedings” which means that lenders are required to stop contacting you to collect.
+With a consumer proposal, you’ll be working with a Licensed Insolvency Trustee.
+They will create a legally binding repayment of debt proposal between you and your creditors.
+If your consumer proposal is accepted, you will be eligible for a reduced balance and interest rate.
+In addition, a stay of proceedings will be filed on your behalf, this means that lenders are required to stop contacting you to collect.

 Bankruptcy